quicwg/base-drafts/draft-ietf-quic-recovery.md

 max_ack_delay:
-: The maximum amount of time by which the receiver intends to delay acknowledgments for packets in the Application Data packet number space.
-The actual ack_delay in a received ACK frame may be larger due to late timers, reordering, or lost ACK frames. max_ack_delay is initialized to 0 and updated when transport parameters are exchanged.
-If a peer does not specify max_ack_delay, it is set to 25ms.
+: The maximum amount of time by which the receiver intends to delay acknowledgments for packets in the Application Data packet number space, as defined by the eponymous transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}).
+Note that the actual ack_delay in a received ACK frame may be larger due to late timers, reordering, or lost

 loss_detection_timer:
 : Multi-modal timer used for loss detection.